-Sets new standards for mid-sized crossovers but at a price
+Sets the standard for mid-sized SUVs – but at a price

 - Not a true all-terrain car

-Sharper looks, a higher-quality, roomier interior and more efficient engines are just some of the key elements that are set to make the second-generation Volkswagen Tiguan SUV not only one of the most popular cars in the VW line-up, but also one of the most popular SUVs on sale full stop.
+Mature, classy looks, a high-quality, roomy interior and efficient engines are just some of the key elements that make the second-generation Volkswagen Tiguan SUV not only one of the most popular cars in the VW line-up, but also one of the most popular SUVs on sale full stop.

-There’s an array of talent the Tiguan’s up against, of course: not only must it tackle mainstream rivals such as the Ford Kuga, Hyundai Tucson, Kia Sportage, Renault Kadjar and the omnipresent Nissan Qashqai, its near-premium positioning allows it to square up to the BMW X1 and Mercedes-Benz GLA.
+There’s an ever-expanding array of talent the Tiguan’s up against.
+Not only must it tackle mainstream rivals such as the Ford Kuga, Hyundai Tucson, Kia Sportage, Renault Kadjar and the omnipresent Nissan Qashqai, its near-premium positioning allows it to square up to the BMW X1 and smaller Mercedes-Benz GLA.

-It’s no surprise to learn that the Volkswagen Tiguan’s underpinned by its parent company’s modular architecture, a version of which is also employed by the forthcoming SEAT Ateca and Skoda’s larger SUV, expected to be called Kodiaq.
-VW engineers also confirmed that a longer, seven-seater version of the Tiguan is in the pipeline.
+It’s no surprise to learn that the Volkswagen Tiguan’s underpinned by its parent company’s modular architecture, a version of which is also employed by the similar SEAT Ateca and Skoda Karoq, but also the larger Kodiaq seven-seater.

-This time around the Tiguan’s blessed with a more rugged SUV appearance, with tauter, more perpendicular styling.
-It’s peppered with interesting details, like the light-catching indentations on the grille bars and the pronounced chamfering along the body, which wraps around to help frame the tail lights.
+The Tiguan’s blessed with a pleasingly rugged SUV appearance, with taut, perpendicular styling.
+It’s peppered with subtle-yet-interesting details, such as the light-catching indentations on the grille bars and the pronounced chamfering along the body, which wraps around to help frame the tail lights.

 The latest Tiguan’s noticeably more agile but doesn’t feel sporty to drive – comfort’s its primary goal, especially when fitted with adaptive suspension.
 Its steering errs towards lightness and the relaxed nature of the DSG transmissions suits the VW better, too.